szczyglis-dev/py-gpt/README.md

 ## Image generation (inline)

-The plugin integrates image generation with any chat mode.
-Select the image-generation model in the plugin settings, enable the plugin, and ask the current model to create an image.
-The model can then call the plugin's `image` tool with a dedicated image prompt.
-The plugin does not require the `Tools` switch to be enabled.
+The Image generation (inline) plugin adds an `image` tool to chats so the current model can delegate image creation or editing to the image-generation model configured in the plugin.
+It works independently of the global `Tools` switch.

 By default, the plugin appends a short image-generation instruction to the system prompt so the current model knows when and how to use the `image` tool.
 You can disable this behavior with `Append image prompt to system prompt` while keeping the image tool available.